Small Budget Film Shoots Action Sequence At Indoor Trampoline Park

 A low budget film producer took to an indoor trampoline park in Lethbridge Canada to film some action sequences in a Canadian martial arts film titled The Kung Fu Canadian.
 Word on the streets is that Canadian martial arts superstar George St-Pierre will be featured as a local tough guy wondering the mean streets of Toronto looking for his big break when he is discovered by Russian MMA coach and fight promoter Baul Sackie.
 Baul takes George in under his wing and teaches him how to fight in the Octagon.

 During the film, however, there is a fight scene that takes place in an Indoor Trampoline park where George is playing with his Canadian boy-buddy and jumping around doing spinning kicks while he tries to balance his movie career with his upcoming fight against Michael Bisping.
+All I can think is how much of a challenge that would be for many Film production companies, and to be honest I enjoy seeing just how they’ll work that out.
 The funny part about the scene is apparently that’s a recreational activity George is known to do.
 According to some of the Canadian locals, George has been seen jumping around like a 90’s version of House Of Pain.
 Apparently, this indoor activity is amazing on the calves and thighs.

 Last time anyone saw George in the Octagon was almost 7 years ago and I think even Joe Rogan is wondering whether or not George still has it.
 There may not be a cinematic climax in the real-life fight like there is in this movie, but I will be swinging by Sppiz with the boys to check ou the paper view.
 Usually, I can count on Iron Fist Fletchy and Scottie Karate to show up and have a beer with me.
 We will see if that happens.